debitCrossBlockchain/bumo2.0/docs/BUMO Blockchain DevelopmentKit (1).md

 |pay_asset.input|  input for tiggering the smart contract (defaults to null)

 - Function
-  Transfer the asset form (**from?) sender account to receiver account.
+  Transfer the asset from sender account to receiver account.
 - Conditions
   - valid parameters
   - sender account has sufficient balance